code-monki/central-supply-catalog/src/pages/about.md

 A portion of the content is governed by the <a href="https://www.d20srd.org/ogl.htm" target="_blank">Open Gaming License v1.0a.</a> As such the author has attempted to make a reasonable effort to ensure compliance with that license for those materials that fall under it.

-## Mayday Audio

-The full audio for the 404 - File Note Found page is <a href="https://archive.org/details/TheFatRatMAYDAYft.LauraBrehm2" target="_blank">"Mayday (ft.
-Laura Brehm"</a> by TheFatRat.
-TheFatRat graciously provided the track under the Creative Commons